OutliersSolutions/MarceloGallardoB.github.io/_pages/publication.md

 * Congestion and Penalization in Discrete Optimal Transport <br>
  Marcelo Gallardo,   [Jorge Chávez](https://www.pucp.edu.pe/profesor/jorge-chavez-fuentes) and [Manuel Loaiza](https://github.com/ManuelLoaizaVasquez). <br>
-  <details>    <summary> Abstract |<a href="" role="button" target="_blank"> Draft coming soon </a> |
+  <details>    <summary> Abstract |<a href="https://arxiv.org/abs/2410.07363" role="button" target="_blank">Pre-print </a> |
-    </summary> To the best of our knowledge, this paper introduces two novel models derived from the discrete optimal transport problem.
+    </summary> In this paper we introduce two novel models derived from the discrete optimal transport problem.
 The first model extends the traditional transport problem by adding a quadratic congestion factor directly into the cost function, while the second model replaces conventional constraints with weighted penalization terms.
-We present theoretical contributions, including the characterization of interior and boundary solutions for some specific cases, convergence to the optimal solutions, as well as comparative statics analysis.
-Finally, we propose an \(O((N+L)(NL)^2)\) algorithm for computing the optimal plan for the penalized model assuming interior solutions.
+We present theoretical contributions, including the study and characterization of interior and corner solution for some specific cases, convergence to the optimal solutions, as well as smooth comparative statics analysis.
+Finally, we propose an \(O((N+L)(NL)2)\) algorithm for computing the optimal plan for the penalized model assuming interior solutions.
   </details>